How is Zeffy free?

 Once the page is ready, include a link to this page in your donation form.
 Promote it on social media channels or add the link to your monthly newsletters.

-With Zeffy, create a page that allows your nonprofit to secure direct sponsorships and donations from companies.
+With Zeffy, create a page allowing your nonprofit to secure direct sponsorships and company donations.
 Your potential sponsors browse and explore different corporate sponsorship levels online and select and pay for the one they see fit.

 Corporate sponsorship packages are typically shared with potential sponsors to spark an interest and secure a face-to-face meeting.
-It is often not possible to directly contact the company leaders and have a direct meeting with them to discuss your proposal.
+It is often not possible to contact the company leaders and meet directly with them to discuss your proposal.

 In many cases, they may ask you to share your sponsorship details with them before they decide to meet you face-to-face.
 A sponsorship package is a great way to inform prospective sponsors about upcoming sponsorship opportunities.